SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 ## Example
 Before digging into the expample let's see what is the node class structure? and what is it's attributes?
+Node class consists of 3 attributes `int key`, `Node left` and `Node right` and a constructor that take an .

 ```java
 // Node creation